ironhack-labs/lab-ironbeers/README.md

 Let's proceed to the bonus part.

 :::info
-On every iteration, you should call a `partial` passing the info about each beer.
+On every iteration, you should render a `partial` passing the information regarding the corresponding beer.
 :::

-## Bonus: Iteration 5 - Beer partial
+### Bonus: Iteration 5 - Beer partial

 **Partials represent templates that are likely to be reused.**